GameAnalytics/hyper/README.md

 2.136502281992361
 ```

-The error from estimations can be seen in this example:
+The errors introduced by estimations can be seen in this example:
 ```erlang
 3> random:seed(1,2,3).
 undefined